 MacBEAN, Ian Bryce.
 121. Serjeant.
 Entered France 22/04/1915.
 Commissioned KEH 24/11/1915 as a Second Lieutenant KEH upon return to the Curragh, Ireland.
 Lieutenant Royal Air Force.
 Address on Medal Index Card is form the Mercantile Club, Durban, South Africa.
 Born in Middlesbrough, Yorkshire, England in 1888 the son of John MacBean and Marion Watt (Hendrie) MacBean and left from Claremont, Western Australia to enlist ('The Daily News' newspaper, Perth, WA 3/02/1916).
 Brother Second Lieutenant Colin Hendrie MacBean, 10th Australian Light Horse, Mentioned in Despatches was born 1892 in Fairfield, Victoria but grew up in Claremont was KIA 29/08/1915 at Gallipoli.
 Photograph of Ian B. MacBean as a Lieutenant shown in Figure 31.MACAULAY, Frederick.
 C. 729.
 Serjeant, Lieutenant.
-'D' Squadron.
-Killed in action in 1915.
+'C' Squadron.
+Killed in action 15/01/1915 by a shell.
+The first ‘C’ Squadron man to be killed in action.
 Served as a District Commissioner in North Rhodesia for 12 years.
 Name recorded on a commemorative tablet upon the War Memorial, Victoria Falls (Photograph in The King Edward’s Horse Senior and Junior Comrades Association Annual Bulletin No 14, 1947).
 Gravestone photograph courtesy CWGC.

 MACAULIFFE, William.
 1932.
 Private